Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ### Number of materialized view attached to a single table.

 Up to few.
-The less the better if the table is getting realtime inserts. (no matter if MV are chained or all are feeded from the same source table).
+The less the better if the table is getting realtime inserts. (no matter if MV are chained or all are fed from the same source table).

-The more you have the more costy your inserts are, and the bigger risks to get some inconsitencies between some MV (inserts to MV and main table are not atomic).
+The more you have the more costly your inserts are, and the bigger risks to get some inconsistencies between some MV (inserts to MV and main table are not atomic).

 If the table don't have realtime inserts you can have more MV.